TolikPylypchuk/SharpHook/docs/articles/native.md

 previously set one.
 Also, running a global hook when another global hook is already running will corrupt the internal global state of libuiohook.

-`SetDispatchProc` accepts a delegate of type `SharpHook.Native.DispatchProc`.
+`SetDispatchProc` accepts a delegate of type `SharpHook.Data.DispatchProc`.
 This delegate in turn accepts a `SharpHook.Data.UioHookEvent` by reference, and returns nothing.
 You can pass `null` to `SetDispatchProc` in order to unset the callback function.